 }

-To let users install your rule, just link to a file containing only the JSON, and give the <a> tag a "comment-snob-rule" class:
+To let users install your rule, just link to a file that ends in .snob and contains only the JSON, or make your link in this format:

 E-mail me at cfinke@gmail.com.